DisastrousPatience83/Floating-Dictionary.koplugin/README.md

 # Usage

 1. Tap or select a word.
-2. Floating Dictionary displays a compact preview.
+2. Read the floating definition.
 3. Tap another word inside the definition to continue exploring.
-4. Navigate previous lookups using the breadcrumb.
+4. Navigate previous lookups with the breadcrumb.
-5. Browse dictionaries with swipe gestures or navigation buttons.
+5. Switch dictionaries using swipe gestures or navigation buttons.
-6. Use the footer to highlight, translate, search, save for review, open Wikipedia or access external plugin actions.
+6. Use the footer to highlight, translate, search, save words, open Wikipedia or launch external plugin actions.
-7. Tap outside the popup to close the lookup session.
+7. Tap outside the popup to dismiss it.

 ---